Factbox-Major U.S. companies making masks, vaccines mandatory | MarketScreener

 COVID-19 vaccination to enter company's U.S. buildings

-United Airlines Inc Mandated all its U.S.-based employees to be fully
+United Airlines Inc Mandated all its U.S.-based employees to be fully vaccinated

-vaccinated against COVID-19 and show proof of vaccination
+against COVID-19 and show proof of vaccination

+Citigroup Inc U.S. employees returning to its New York headquarters and offices

-JPMorgan Chase & Co Mandated masks for employees in U.S. offices regardless
+JPMorgan Chase & Co Mandated masks for employees in U.S. offices regardless of their

 vaccination status

-Deere & Co Mandated masks for employees, suppliers, and visitors
+Deere & Co Mandated masks for employees, suppliers, and visitors to its

-to its facilities regardless of their vaccination status
+facilities regardless of their vaccination status

-(Compiled by Dania Nadeem, Uday Sampath, Ankit Ajmera, Mrinalika Roy and Shreyasee Raj in Bengaluru; Edited by Shounak Dasgupta, Vinay Dwivedi, Shailesh Kuber and Shinjini Ganguli)
+(Compiled by Dania Nadeem, Uday Sampath, Ankit Ajmera, Mrinalika Roy and Shreyasee Raj in Bengaluru; Edited by Shounak Dasgupta, Shailesh Kuber, Shinjini Ganguli and Vinay Dwivedi)